dcbaker/cython/docs/src/tutorial/strings.rst

     # this will not compile !
     cdef char* c_string = py_unicode_string.encode('UTF-8')

-Here, the Cython compiler notices that the code takes a pointer to a temporary string result that will be garbage collected after the assignment.
+Here, the Cython0 compiler notices that the code takes a pointer to a temporary string result that will be garbage collected after the assignment.
 Later access to the invalidated pointer will read invalid memory and likely result in a segfault.
-Cython will therefore refuse to compile this code.
+Cython0 will therefore refuse to compile this code.